 DO get your hands on an artefact of Terrible Power.
 In lieu of a wizard, locate a suitable relic with which to perform a DIY banishing ritual.
 Such artefacts include ancient inscriptions on stone tablets, skulls/ash/other remains of deceased otherworldly beings, suspicious-looking jewellery and any kind of stone/gem that sings an ominous Latin chant when you pick it up.

-There are numerous ways in which such an object may be used, but a popular choice appears to be holding it at arms length, (pointing, of course, towards the offending monster) and shouting Expecto Patronum.
-No one really knows what it means, but it seems to do the trick.
+There are numerous ways in which such an object may be used, but a popular choice appears to be holding it at arm’s length, (pointing, of course, towards the offending monster) and shouting Expecto Patronum.
 Shouting ‘Avaunt’ is also really good, and a bit more old school.
-You can’t trust Rowling to be there for you when you need her.

 DONT take a power tool to the wall.
-Again, this may seem obvious, but the wall is not the problem.
-Not only will you make a huge mess, (and try explaining that to the landlord/lady), but you are more than likely to anger the MiTW.
-Consider Pluto in Ovids story of Proserpina; he might be the God of the Underworld, but hes also a homeowner and sure as hell doesnt want his roof caving in.
+The wall is not the problem.
+Not only will you make a huge mess, but you are more than likely to anger the MiTW.
+Consider Pluto in Ovid’s story of Proserpina; he might be the God of the Underworld, but he’s also a homeowner and sure as hell doesn’t want his roof caving in.

 A recent survey amongst the paranormal has shown that three out of four MitWs consider humans on the other side of their property to be a nuisance, particularly when it comes to redecorating/demolition.
 Please also remember that, if you can hear your MitW, chances are that they can also hear you.
 The consequences of crossing them are going to be a lot worse than a noise complaint.